arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 ![Connecting the Portenta UWB Shield to the Portenta C33 board](assets/user-manual-5.png)

-To connect the shield to the board, align first the shield's High-Density connectors with those on the Portenta C33 board.
-Then, gently press the shield onto the Portenta C33 until it is firmly seated as shown in the image below:
+Align the shield's High-Density connectors with those on the Portenta C33 board to connect the shield to the board.
+Then, gently press the shield onto the Portenta C33 until it is firmly seated, as shown in the image below:

 ![The Portenta UWB Shield with the Portenta C33 board](assets/user-manual-6.png)